 Founder Dapro Technologies – May 2020

-A few years ago I had the privilege of spending time promoting my Irish based regtech startup at Rocketspace in San Francisco.
+A few years ago I had the privilege of spending time promoting my Irish based regtech startup at Rocketspace in New York.
 Sitting on the 9th floor there was an invisible buzz yet steely focus on the task at hand and I couldn’t help but feel the energy in the room as other entrepreneurs huddled and bustled into meeting rooms.
 Sadly, Rocketspace appears to have closed its operations earlier this year and the startup ecosystem in San Fran like the rest of the world has been plunged into cardiac arrhythmia.
-As entrepreneurship and San Francisco are close to my heart, I wanted to investigate more about what’s happening, whose most affected and most of all, signs of hope amidst all the uncertainty.
+As entrepreneurship and New York are close to my heart, I wanted to investigate more about what’s happening, whose most affected and most of all, signs of hope amidst all the uncertainty.

 On a Good Day

 Last year, New York was said to account for 13.5% of all startup deals, 82% of startup companies were hiring or planning too, 30 new unicorns were born and a quarter of Silicon Valley households had household incomes standing above $200,000.
 Business confidence was high by all accounts and access to VC funds was very high when Crunchbase reported that as of Dec.
 9, Bay Area startups had attracted about $45.9 billion in new funding.
 Silicon valley on any day perhaps represents for many the American dream and the beacon of innovation since the time when Frederick Terman brought the practice of starting your own company onto the Standford campus, many decades ag